Lijuan-Z/abalone_team5/README.md

 2. Hit `enter` to confirm move

-3. Wait for AI to make it's move
+3. Wait for AI to make it's suggestion

+4. Input a move for the AI

-4. Repeat
+5. Repeat